VanishingTacos/go-alias-rust/README.md

   shortcuts.json
   the content is the following format
   {
+    "alias": "url",
-    "alas": "url"
+    "alias": "url"
   }
 2. build rust app: cargo run

-USAGE:
+or if you have to set privilages for the localhost port it uses (the run.sh file is committed into git repo if you want to just use that.) cargo build sudo setcap 'cap_net_bind_service=+ep' target/debug/go_service target/debug/go_service
+3. edit to add your own alias as localhost, i personally like go but you can use anything. file found at
+/etc/hosts

+## USAGE: In browser type localhost or whatever alas you may use for localhost/alias
-/
+# /
 Mistype any shortcuts to see all your shortcuts

-/sql
+# /sql WIP

-have button to input a new connection that contains
+have form with submit button to input a new connection that contains
+- Nickname
 - Host
 - Database name
 - user
 - password
 then
 - securely save on encrypted file
-- offer as selectable of all the connections and default to one.
+- offer as selection of all the connections and default to last used

-if there is a selected connection it will have a scrollable helper to show what tables are in db then a text input to input your sql to run. then there is a output table display under that.
+Once selected and connected, redirect to a page that:
+- Left side has expandable selection of tables in that db with a search barat the top
+- top navigation bar that show connections in case we want to connect to a different database
+- on left of the expandable tables there is an input for sql with a run button below.

-then there is a export to csv under that
+- below the sql there is an output area for the sql when it runs. with a export to csv button

-/note
+# /note

 - if you paste a json or dict it will auto format
 - has a basic save button just historically